dhruvjimulia-sys/YouTube-Comment-Analysis-Tool/README.md

 ## Credits
 POS tagging was implemented using the StanfordCoreNLP Parser.

 Any pretrained transformers are from the HuggingFace Transformers Hub.

-In order to get YouTube comments, the YouTube Data API was used.
+In order to get comments from YouTube, the YouTube Data API was used.